 One of the reasons this broker is so popular is due to its extremely low fees.
 There’s no commission to pay on share trading, and Plus500’s spreads are among the tightest in the space.
 You don’t have to pay any fees on deposits or withdrawals, either.

-Like eToro, Plus500 offers its own proprietary trading platform, which is available both on desktop and as an excellent mobile trading app.
+Like eToro, Plus500 offers its own proprietary trading platform, which is available both on desktop and as one of the best trading apps.
 This broker requires a fairly low minimum deposit of £100 and accepts a range of payment methods, including PayPal.
 Thanks to its FCA licece, you can trade shares CFDs with confidence on Plus500.

 - Low Cost: No commission and tight spreads